-The Transition Year Programme (or TY as it is more commonly known as) is a unique one-year programme that promotes the personal, social, vocational and educational development of students and prepares them for their role as autonomous, participative and responsible members of society (Transition Year Guidelines, 1994, Department of Education).
-TY provides a bridge to enable students to make the transition from the more dependent type of learning associated with Junior Cycle to the more independent learning environment associated with Senior Cycle.
-It encourages the development of a wide range of transferable critical thinking and creative problem-solving skills.
+The Transition Year Programme is a unique one year programme that promotes the personal, social, vocational and educational development of students and prepares them for their role as autonomous, participative and responsible members of society (Transition Year Guidelines, 1994, Department of Education).Before the New Junior Cycle students relied more on dependent learning and TY bridges the gap between JC and LC by creating more independent learners and critical thinkers.

 We give students the opportunity to try new subjects for the first time.
-In some cases, students then go on to take these subjects in their leaving certificate.
+In some cases students then go on to take these subjects in their leaving certificate.
 This year we are offering the following subjects in transition year:

 Irish, English, Maths, Career Guidance, Enterprise Education, Geography, Spanish, French, Home Economics, Musical Production, Pastoral Care, PE, Religion, World of Science, Art Craft & Design, ICT Design & Technology, & Chinese.

 Our students also get involved in a lot of activities such as: TY Musical – this year it is ‘All Shook Up’, in the Couch to 5K programme culminating in a Parkrun just before Mid Term, Gaisce Award, Pope John Paul Award, Young Social Innovators, Youth for Justice, Mini- Company, Work Experience, various guest speakers and trips.